CoinTrend/CoinTrend/README.md

 ## Support

-Developing and maintaining CoinTrend requires much time and effort and as an FOSS project we don't get any revenue by the App itself.
-If the App is useful and you wish to support the project you can donate some sats using the Bitcoin address below:
+CoinTrend as a FOSS project does not generate any revenue.
+If you wish to support the developers you can donate some sats at the Bitcoin address below:

 ### Bitcoin